HOW TO BUILD MUSCLE

-You also need to look at how often you’re training each muscle group.
+Secondly, you also need to look at how often you’re training each muscle group.
 For example, let’s say you train your chest on a Monday, from this you will stimulate muscle protein synthesis (MPS) for up to 72 hours.
 This means for the next 48-72 hours your chest muscles will be repairing, ready to come back bigger and stronger than before.
-After 48-72 hours all adaptations stop, so if you’re only training chest on a Monday you’ll be missing out on 4 days of muscle growth.
+After 48-72 hours all adaptations stop, so if you’re only training chest on a Monday you’ll be missing out on 4 days worth of potential muscle growth.
 This is why training frequency is important and should take precedence over increasing workout volume when trying to build new muscle.

 Building muscle will also require you to eat right based on your starting point.
 For example, if you’re already very lean and want to start adding muscle to your frame you will need to make sure you’re in a calorie surplus.
 This means you will need to make sure you’re eating more calories than what it takes to maintain your current weight.
 This can be determined by constantly tracking your caloric intake and weighing yourself.
-Once you have worked out your maintenance calories aim to consume 500 calories above this each day and you’ll gain roughly a pound a week.
+Once you have worked out your maintenance calories, aim to consume 500 calories above this each day and you’ll gain roughly a pound a week.

 If you are trying to lose weight, try cutting 500 calories from your diet each day.
 This will cause you to lose roughly a pound a week.
-And if you have just started working out, you can likely lose weight while gaining muscle and increasing your strength!
+And if you have just started working out, you can likely lose weight while gaining muscle and increasing your strength.